tineriver/tineriver.github.io/projects/project-2.md

   - JGrasp
   - C++

-summary: A check book appplication developed using C/C++.
-Creating methods, functions, database and usin uer input to provide a working check book application.
+summary: A check book application developed using C/C++.
+Creating methods, functions, database and using user input to provide a working check book application.
 ---

 The Check Book project was executed using C/C++, the second programming language I’ve come to familiarize with.
 The application serves as a database, storing user’s check data and transactions, all using user input.
 The user is able to select options within the menu, add a check, search the database to find a check using the check number, print the whole database or checkbook and quit the applications.